Supporting a bereaved child: information for schools

 As a teacher or member of staff within a school community it is inevitable that you will work with children affected by death in one way or another.
 The immediacy and enormity of these experiences may vary, but in each situation, you have a genuine chance to positively affect a young life.

 These pages are not intended to be a substitute for training in supporting bereaved children.
 We simply hope to offer some pointers to help you and help the young people you work with.
-If you are interested in reading more about the subject, there are some suggestions in the bookshop.
-We also have a range of publications and resources.
+If you are interested in reading more about the subject, we offer a Schools Information Pack and a Strategy for Schools plus a range of publications and resources in our online bookshop.
 We can offer training that is made-to-measure for your school within Gloucestershire, or recommend a more local organisation elsewhere in the country.